bchainhub/foxar-docs/versioned_docs/version-1/reference/spark/spark-cache-clean.md

 `-b`
 `--blocks`
-&nbsp;&nbsp;&nbsp;&nbsp;One or more block numbers separated by comma with no spaces
+One or more block numbers separated by comma with no spaces

 `--etherscan`
-&nbsp;&nbsp;&nbsp;&nbsp;A boolean flag that specifies to only remove the block explorer portion of the cache
+A boolean flag that specifies to only remove the block explorer portion of the cache

 #### Common Options

 `-h`
 `--help`
-&nbsp;&nbsp;&nbsp;&nbsp;Prints help information.
+Prints help information.

 ### EXAMPLES